gui-baeta/synapse/README.md

 ## Build

-Then run the `build.sh` script to build the project from scratch:
+Run the `build.sh` script to build the project from scratch:

 ```
 $ ./build.sh